 These bogus medical discount programs are marketed to consumers in a variety of ways, including illegal recorded telephone calls (robocalls), unsolicited faxes, radio and television ads, and web sites.
 Regardless of the medium, the ads often target seniors, claiming that the discount cards will supplement Medicare.

 The FTC, which is the federal government's consumer protection agency, brings federal court law enforcement actions to stop fraud and obtain refunds for consumers.
-If you have information about a medical discount card scheme, or learn of a victim of such a scheme, please contact the FTC by calling 877-FTC-HELP (877-382-4357).
+If you have information about a medical discount card scheme, or learn of a victim of such a scheme, call the FTC at 877-382-4357.

-For answers to general insurance questions or for information on filing an insurance-related complaint, call the Consumer Help Line between 8 a.m. and 5 p.m., Central time, Monday-Friday, or visit our website
+For insurance questions or for help with an insurance-related complaint, call the Help Line or visit our website.